WebAssembly/spec/spectec/test-prose/TEST.md

   - the local index sequence x* is $setminus_(`localidx, x_2*, x_1*).
   - For all x in x*:
     - the local C.LOCALS[x] exists.
-  - For all t in t*, and corresponding x in x*:
     - C.LOCALS[x] is (SET t).

 Limits_sub